 How do you think I did?
 Please tell me I hear you cheering.
 Regardless, I’m pretty pleased with myself (you can tell, huh?).
 It was NOT easy.
 And, I have no expectations regarding the rest of the collection.
 It will be as much of a surprise to me as to you. 😉

 Lately, I’ve been trying to learn about creating, editing and publishing video files.
 Back in May, I got a wild hair and shot the video (below) of my work station.
 In the video, I mention nothing special was done to pick-up the area more than I usually do in between designs.
-Not only is the desk usually covered with things for the design(s) being worked on, but this was also shot before the destash project took over my room.
-(Tip: you might need to turn up your volume to hear me…sorry, I’ll get better…)
+However, it’s worth stating: not only is the desk usually covered with things for the design(s) being worked on, but this was also shot before the destash project took over my room.
+In other words, it usually looks like a bomb went off.